iotaledger/bee/docs/contribute/security_vulnerabilities.md

 - Do not read, modify or delete data that you don't own.
 - Do not disclose the problem to third parties until it has been resolved.
 - The scope of the program is limited to technical vulnerabilities in IOTA Foundations' web applications and open source software packages distributed through GitHub.
 Please do not try to test physical security or attempt phishing attacks against our employees, and so on.
-- Out of concern for the availability of our services to all users, please do not attempt to carry out DoS attacks, leverage black hat SEO techniques, spam people, and do other similarly questionable things.
+- Out of concern for the availability of our services to all users, please do not attempt to carry out DoS attacks, leverage black hat SEO techniques, spam people, or other similarly questionable things.
 We also discourage the use of any vulnerability testing tools that automatically generate significant volumes of traffic.

 ## What we promise: